5a-lil/Coding_Basics_Lesson/README.md

 ---
 **Functions:** a function is a block of code that executes all of the instructions contained in the actual block.

-- ex in python of a builtin function:
+- ex in Python of a builtin function:
 ```python
 print("I will code") # this is a call to the print func
 ```

-- ex in python of a "homemade" function:
+- ex in Python of a "homemade" function:
 ```python
 # we define our function
 def print_value_plus_one(value): # 'value' is called a parameter